7P/Pons–Winnecke: Physical characteristics

 The comet nucleus is estimated to be 5.2 km in diameter.
-Photometric measurements from the European Southern Observatory (ESO) reveals that the comet exhibited brightness variations, which imply that its rotation period is roughly between 6.8–9.5 hours.
+Photometric measurements from the European Southern Observatory (ESO) reveals that the comet exhibited brightness variations, which imply that its rotation period is roughly between 6.8 and 9.5 hours.
 Dust production rate was measured to be less than 150 kg/s during its 2021 apparition.
+Its gas composition based on observations conducted at the Calar Alto Observatory in Spain determined that Pons–Winnecke has a typical composition found in other Jupiter-family comets with some depletion in C3 compounds, and a dust-to-mass ratio of 2, suggesting a dust-rich composition for the comet as well.